reachmahi/PS_Assessment/README.md

 The image you will install on your VM: data.aws_ssm_parameter.webserver-ami.value.
 A public IP address: associate_public_ip_address = true.
 The VM instance type: t2.micro.
-The key pair you want to use for this VM: aws_key_pair.webserver-key.key_name A few security groups: aws_security_group.sg.id.
+The key pair you want to use for this VM: aws_key_pair.webserver-key.key_name and key pair can be generated using ssh-keygen A few security groups: aws_security_group.sg.id.

 2.b The second file in the directory is the setup.tf file.
 Again, run the cat command below to check the contents of the setup.tf file

-The file contains a few configurations worth examining.
-As you don’t want to miss anything, a few screenshots will come next, highlighting different relevant parts.
+The file contains a few configurations worth mentioning

 The primary focus of this guide is Terraform provisioners.
 So you will want to pay special attention to the provisioner block present in setup.tf.